AT-Publishing/website/_glossary/segwit.md

 Segregated Witness is a network feature activated on the Bitcoin and Litecoin blockchains.

+* If you want to switch to SegWit addresses, you need either the [Electrum wallet](/glossary/electrum/) or one of the [Ledger wallets](/altcoin-wallets/)
 * You may be looking for: [LTC address converter](/howto/move-ltc-p2sh/), [BTC address converter](/howto/generate-bitcoin-p2sh-address/)

 <!--more-->